liufengyun/hiergraph/README.md

 # Hierarchical Graph

-A simple query engine for hierarchical graph in a Scala script.
+A simple query engine for hierarchical graphs in a Scala script.

 ## What is a hierarchical graph?